 These milkshakes were voted to be the best in America by Travel & Leisure and just one look at their stunning presentation makes it easy to see why!

-This is another Costa Mesa restaurant where the menu is always changing and being updated so you can try out a new and exciting shake with every visit.
+Many restaurants in Costa Mesa change their menu, and here is where the menu is always being updated so you can try out a new and exciting shake with every visit.

 The Straw also has a line of adult/boozy milkshakes and craft beers.